 * For most cases, high resistivity surface layers should be considered more as a secondary mitigation method, e.g. the earthing strategy should be to achieve a safe base design (where practicable) without surface layer mitigation or soil conditioning agents.

-Other non-hardware related mitigation may include a Risk Management Approach where the risks are 'managed' through the application of processes and/or procedures to avoid injury.
+Other non-hardware related mitigation may include a Risk Management Approach where the risks are 'managed' through the application of processes and procedures to avoid injury.

-If you would like to know more about this or any other topic contact us or click on the live chat below.
+If you would like to know more about this or any other topic about safe electrical earthing design, contact us or click on the live chat below.

 Ian Griffiths CEng, MBA, BEng, MIET